edamamet/nimi-dots/README.md

 <br>

-i highly doubt anyone will try running this rice on bare metal, but if you would like to, there's no risk in losing **anything** as long as you back everything up (it's easy). i've also provided some very basic tools so you can try this rice out quickly.
+i highly doubt anyone will try running this rice on bare metal, but if you would like to, i've provided some very basic tools so you can try it out quickly, and there's no risk in losing **anything** as long as you back everything up (it's easy).

-if you're a newbie like me, i'd **highly** recommend using a dotfile/symlink manager to backup your config. this rice was configured with [`stow`](https://archlinux.org/packages/extra/any/stow/) (i learned it from [this wonderful video by Dreams of Autonomy](https://youtu.be/y6XCebnB9gs)), but the manager
+if you're a newbie and don't know how, i'd **highly** recommend using a dotfile/symlink manager to backup your config. this rice was configured with [`stow`](https://archlinux.org/packages/extra/any/stow/) (i learned it from [this wonderful video by Dreams of Autonomy](https://youtu.be/y6XCebnB9gs)), but the manager